mcollier/mcollier.github.io/_drafts/2020-01-22-azure-functions-private-site-access.md

 ![Function app stopped](/assets/azure-functions-private-site-access/function-app-stopped.png)

-However, accessing the function via a web browser on the configured VM on the virtual network results in success!!
+However, accessing the function via a web browser (by using the Azure Bastion service) on the configured VM on the virtual network results in success!!

 ![Function app running via Azure Bastion](/assets/azure-functions-private-site-access/function-app-running-bastion.png)